-Over half of the population lives with less than half a minimum wage in the Caatinga (53.5%) (Figure 17).
-This number drops to just over a quarter of the population (26.6%) in the Cerrado.
+Over half of the population lives with less than half a minimum wage3 in the Caatinga (67.2%) and 40.2% in the Cerrado (Figure 17).
 Taken together, these numbers make up a broader scenario of rural poverty, which is possibly correlated with the high numbers of subsistence farming in the Caatinga.
-Figure 17.
-Percentage of Population Living with Less than Half a Minimum Wage

-Source: CPI/PUC-Rio with data from 2017 Census of Agriculture (IBGE), 2023 All these numbers can be summed up in maps that present the hotspot of more productive farmers versus regions where smallholders produce for self-consumption and are in regions with high levels of poverty (Figure 18).
+Source: CPI/PUC-Rio with data from 2017 Census of Agriculture (IBGE), 2023

+All these numbers can be summed up in maps that present the hotspot of more productive farmers versus regions where smallholders produce for self-consumption and are in regions with high levels of poverty (Figure 18).
 Figure 18a shows that, in most municipalities in the Caatinga, the share of smallholders is higher than 80% of the number of total producers.
 In the Cerrado, especially in the state of Mato Grosso and Goiás, major hubs of grain production, most smallholders are commercial farmers.
 Figure 18b shows that the places where these commercial farmers are located are those with higher productivity levels.
 Figure 18c correlates that with the fact that most producers in the Caatinga produce for their own consumption.
 Finally, Figure 18d shows that the subsistence systems are also located in places with high levels of poverty.

-Brazil's current minimum wage in February, 2023, is R\$ 1,302 (US\$ 260.52). bit.ly/3YmrvFD.
+3 Brazil's current minimum wage in February, 2023, is R\$ 1,302 (US\$ 260.52). bit.ly/3YmrvFD.

 Figure 18.
 Socioeconomic Profile of Smallholders in the Cerrado and the Caatinga